-There are several plants that have been identified as harmful to pets.
+There are several plants that have been identified as Plants That are Poisonous to Pets.
 These plants are known to have physiologically active or toxic substances that can cause an array of reactions in animals from mild nausea to death.

-- Rhododendrons- Rhododendrons contain grayantoxins that cause weakness, vomiting, diarrhea and drooling in animals.
+- Rhododendrons contain grayantoxins that cause weakness, vomiting, diarrhea and drooling in animals.

-- Baby’s Breath- Baby’s Breath are filler plants for floral arrangements.
+- Baby’s Breath are filler plants for floral arrangements.
 They can cause vomiting and diarrhea if ingested by your pet.

 - Begonias are not only popular container plants but they are also popular garden plants as well.
 The most toxic part of Begonias are the tubers and may cause a variety of symptoms including difficulty swallowing, vomiting, excessive drooling and intense burning of the lips, tongue and mouth.